Evergreen Marine Corporation: Overview

-Evergreen calls on 240 ports worldwide in about 80 countries, and is the sixth largest company of in the shipping industry.
+Evergreen calls on 240 ports worldwide in about 80 countries, and is the seventh-largest company in the shipping industry.

-Its principal trading routes are East Asia to North America, Central America and the Caribbean; East Asia to the Mediterranean and northern Europe; Europe to the east coast of North America; East Asia to Australia; East Asia to eastern and southern Africa; East Asia to South America; and an intra Asia service linking ports in East Asia to the Persian Gulf and the Red Sea.
+Its principal trading routes are East Asia to North America, Central America and the Caribbean; East Asia to the Mediterranean and Northern Europe; Europe to the east coast of North America; East Asia to Australia; East Asia to eastern and southern Africa; East Asia to South America; and an intra Asia service linking ports in East Asia to the Persian Gulf and the Red Sea.

 The company's activities include: shipping, construction of containers and ships, management of ports, engineering and real estate development.
 Subsidiaries and divisions include Uniglory Marine Corp.
 (Taiwan), Evergreen UK Ltd. (UK), and shipping company Italia Marittima S.p.A.
 (Italy).

 In 2007, Hatsu, Italia Marittima, and Evergreen were merged into the single "Evergreen Line."

 The majority of Evergreen's shipping containers are painted green with the word "Evergreen" placed on the sides in white letters.
 Uniglory containers are similarly painted and marked, but those containers are bright orange.
 Evergreen's refrigerated "reefer" containers have a reverse color scheme (white containers with green lettering).